 Nerd Stuff

 We love guitars and basses.
 We love amps.
 We love pedals.
 We love vintage guitar tones.
 And cool sounding drums.
 And fat horns.
 We really dig some cool Hammond B3 or Rhodes sounds.
-Here we take the freedom of talking about gear’n’stuff: guitars, basses, amps, pedals and other stuff used by the Mills-Tones… Really geeky.
+Let’s talk about gear’n’stuff: guitars, basses, amps, pedals and other stuff used by the Mills-Tones… Really geeky.

 Steffen „Little Steve“ Strauß plays: